firekind/MiDaS/README.md

 ### Setup

 1) Download the model weights [model-f45da743.pt](https://github.com/intel-isl/MiDaS/releases/download/v2/model-f46da743.pt) and place the file in the root folder.
+Rename it as `midas.pt`.

 2) Set up dependencies: